Soniaprogram/Pewlett-Hackard-Analysis/README.md

 ***Image 4: Retiring Titles***

 ### Deliverable 2: Mentorship Eligibility
 For Deliverable 2, I wrote a query to retrieve the required columns from the employees, dep_emp, and titles tables.
 I used a DISTINCT ON statement to avoid duplicate results so it would only retrieve the first instance of employee number.
 I joined the tables and filtered to get current employees with birth dates between Jan 1, 1965 and Dec 31, 1965.
-I ordered the table by employee number.
+I ordered the table by employee number and title in descending order to obtain the latest job title.

 ![QueryMentorship eligibility](https://github.com/Soniaprogram/Pewlett-Hackard-Analysis/blob/main/Images/deliver2.PNG)